Greetings my friends and welcome back Rushland Boy, having more fun than a human being should be allowed to have.

 And you're basically saying the same thing.

-Uh every everything that we associate with politics, I understand exactly what you're saying.
+Everything that we associate with politics, I understand exactly what you're saying.

-What the real world is go have your short order cook try it.
+What the real world is, go have your short-order cook try it.

-Go have your short order cook try to raise the money necessary.
+Go have your short-order cook try to raise the money necessary.

-Uh it's it's the stuff of fantasies, it's the stuff of books uh and movies.
+It's the stuff of books and movies.

 I mean, it is what it is.